venkuu09/my2-mudam/MyStats.md

 | Volleyball     | Great for full-body exercise and relaxation   | 5-6 hours            |
 | Cricket        | Challenging and team-effort game              | 10-12 hours          |
 | Tennis         | Enjoy the outdoors while getting fit.         | 4-5 hours            |

+---
+# Scientists Pithy Quotes

+> "If you want to shine like a sun, first burn like a sun." - *A.P.J.
+Abdul Kalam*

+> "Let us sacrifice our today so that our children can have a better tomorrow." - *A.P.J.
+Abdul Kalam*

+> "When you have a dream, you've got to grab it and never let go." - *C.V.
+Raman*